PBCAR/PThelper_Archive/README.md

 Alpha (derived) -- Rate of change constant in consumption relative to price

 Eta (derived) -- The % decrease in consumption associated with a 1% increase in price

+AUC -- Proportion of area under the empirical demand curve reflecting total consumption across all prices

 ## i) Pre-Processing